MooersLab/pymolshortcuts/README.md

 The install protocol varies with the flavor of Linux.
 Install protocols for seven flavors of Linux are listed on the PyMOL Wiki.
 I have had success with installing recent versions of PyMOL on Ubuntu and Centos 7.
-The webpage also describes installing PyMOL from source.
+The webpage also describes installing PyMOL from source code.
 From my past experience, this is more successful on Linux than on MacOS.